 Request an Appointment

 The feet and ankles have many moving parts, which means there are plenty of different problems that can arise while they’re in motion.
 Boil all these injuries down, however, and they can be placed into two general categories.

 - Injuries that happen as the result of a sudden impact or force.
 Examples may include a broken bone or a sprain caused when the ligaments of the ankle or part of the foot are forced farther than they were intended to go.
 These often happen quickly and can be very painful.

 - Injuries that are the result of overuse.
 This can take the form of repetitive stress without providing enough time for recovery (running too many days in a row without a rest day, for example) or pushing the body too hard all at once (such as putting your all into a weekend basketball game without warming up and without much prior conditioning).
 In either case, the body has endured more force or stress than it was capable of enduring at the time.

-Stress fractures, shin splints, bursitis, and Achilles tendonitis are all examples of overuse injuries.
+Stress fractures, turf toe, shin splints, bursitis, and Achilles tendonitis are all examples of overuse injuries.
 There are plenty more, however, and it will be important to properly identify the type and cause of any sports injury before creating a treatment plan.

 Treating Sports Injuries

 Just as there are many types of sports injuries, there are multiple ways of treating them.